 Best Motorcycle Chain Buyers Guide + FAQ

 It’s important to regularly maintain your motorbike chain for two main reasons.
 First, it will increase the lifespan of the chain while providing you with a smoother rider.
-And second, a poorly maintained chain could break off while riding damaging both you and your bike.
+Second, a poorly maintained chain could break off while riding damaging both you and your bike.

 It’s also important to use high-quality, reliable chains for your motorcycle that are designed for your style of riding.
 Whether you’re commuting, racing, long-distance touring, or riding off-road, there are different types suited for each purpose.